Dorine Chuigoué: Club career

 After being left in the Stade Omnisports by her brother and father, Chuigoué started her career with Tonnerre Yaoundé.
 She played originally as a forward, becoming at the time the best scorer in the Cameroonian league.
 She had then had an offer to play in Singapore, but had to reject it due to her mother's opposition.

 In 2006, Chuigoué moved to Equatoguinean women's league club Águilas Verdes FC.
 In June 2010, she joined Estrellas de E'Waiso Ipola.

 After playing the 2011 FIFA Women's World Cup for the Equatorial Guinea national team, Chuigoué signed for Serbian women's league club Spartak Subotica.
 She lasted one season there.
 In mid-2012, she came back to the Equatoguinean league and returned to Estrellas de E'Waiso Ipola, where she played until 2017.

 On 3 August 2017, Chuigoué rejoined by Serbian club Spartak Subotica.
 Next season, she moved to Spanish women's top league club EDF Logroño, playing along with her Equatorial Guinean teammate Jade Boho.

 On 15 July 2025, Chuigoué signed for Hapoel Jerusalem.
+On her first season with the club, Chuigoué won the Ligat Al championship for the first time in the club's history, while helping the team's defence concede only 18 goals in 27 games.